Amrit6969/Amrit-Bot/README.md

  - $joke - Prints a two-part joke.
  - $countdown - Counts down from 3.
  - $cnt - Counts down from 3.
+ - $quote <username> - Prints a random message <username> said in the past.
+ - $joindate <username> - Prints how long ago someone joined the server.
+ - $playtime <username> - Prints how long someone has played on the server for.
+ - $lastseen <username> - Prints the last time <username> was online

+<username> is optional.
+If you type a command without <username> it will assume <username> is your ign.

 - *more soon*